kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Over/under fitting</span>
         <span class="tag is-success is-light">Regularization</span>
     </div>
     <p>You might want to ask, why does supervised learning work?
 That is precisely the topic we want to tackle in this lecture.
-We will talk about the two biggest enemies to machine learning, and how to regularize them.</p>
+We will talk about the two biggest pitfalls to machine learning, and how to deal with them using regularization.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">